aman4821/order_book_optimization/README.md

 ```
 1. Descriptive Variable Names

-All the variable names used in the code are descriptive and self-expalanotry.
+All the variable names used in the code are descriptive and self-explanatory.

 2. Descriptive Function Names